What to Take on A Road Trip with Kids Blog - August 3, 2018

 As we were preparing for the trip, I realized that I had never been on a road trip longer than a day.
 Even a day trip, maybe four hours.
 In those situations, you usually pack a few snacks and make one stop on the way.

 But this time I knew it would be different.
 The trip would take anywhere from 5-7 days.
+I had to put together a road trip packing list.
 We needed things to do, snacks, devices, chargers, and things to keep the kids busy.

 It was so much fun to discover snacks from around the world with my boys and husband, who’s French.
 We really appreciate different cultures and how they snack.

 There were so many fun things in the MunchPak and the best part is that it is customizable!
 This is a great road trip snack box because it’s fun and interesting for the whole family.
 You can also order MunchPak on Amazon.

 MyKetoSnackBox did not disappoint at all.
 I loved trying every item in there!
 You can do it month to month and cancel any time.
 One of my favorites is the Gorilly Goods Hillside Pumpkin Seed/Kale mix.

 When traveling in a car, it’s all about keeping them busy.
 We had some great items to keep them busy.
 Not only did they thrive while doing them, they enjoyed the activities.
 My kids were not bored, for six days straight.
 That’s a miracle!

 What Activities to take on a Road Trip in the Car

 I swear our ZoomKIT was a lifesaver from Kids Go Co.
 I never expected it to be so useful and necessary.
 Throughout the trip it was attached to my kids.
 They took it on as a part of themselves and did everything on it.
 Here we got stuck on the side of the road with a flat tire and my son used it while waiting.

 And for play they have the Activity inserts.
 For more information about ZoomKIT check out their site.
 Use code MOMJUNKY20 for 20% off entire cart.
 You can also find them on Amazon.